 With Building Information Modeling and digital twin

 Building Information Modeling (BIM) is a digital method for representing the physical and functional characteristics of a building.
 A “Building Information Model” is a shared source of information about a building that provides a reliable basis for decision-making throughout its lifecycle; that is, from earliest conception to demolition.
 Essentially, BIM uses intelligent 3D models to capture consistent and coordinated planning, design, construction and operational data.
 All stakeholders can contribute content to the model.
-Accordingly, the factory designer can contribute all information about a production facility, for example, to the model.
+Accordingly, the factory planner can contribute all information about a production facility, for example, to the model.
 Each object contains a visual component as well as metadata about the part or system, including serial numbers, operational specifications, warranty details and more.
 Learn more about our BIM consulting services below.

 What needs to be considered for a successful BIM implementation?